 Money transfers and cryptocurrency tipping

-On top of that, some cryptocurrencies have built tipping platforms for themselves (e.g. Dogecoin).
-Users of these cryptocurrencies tip each other with coins for entertaining or informative posts on Reddit, Twitter and other social media.
+Transferring cryptocurrencies is often so quick and easy that some coins (like Dogecoin) have even built tipping platforms for themselves.
+With the press of a button, users tip each other with coins for entertaining or informative posts on Reddit, Twitter and other social media.

 What to watch out for